 first, i’ll have a conversation with you to get to know you a little bit. then, i’ll look up the venue you’ve selected if it’s one i’ve never been to. this way i can get a feel for what it’s like. if it’s close, i might even visit.

-about a month before your wedding date, i’ll contact you to make sure that the details (locations, times, etc.) i have a still correct.
+about a month before your wedding date, i’ll contact you to make sure that the details (locations, times, etc.) i have are still correct.

 closer to the day, i’ll make sure all my camera gear is functional and ready to go. i’ll also check to see if there are any road closures that might affect me getting there.